ChangeWindows/Content/readme.md

 **Will you publish the whole website here one day?**
 That's not currently in the planning.
 We're thinking about doing so, through.
 Perhaps one day.

-**The "Newest build" information is out of date, can we update it here too?**
+**The "Next in Windows" information is out of date, can we update it here too?**
-Not at the moment.
-We might add it later on, but not now.
+Yep, take a look at "next.php".

 **Can we add images?**
-We currently do not include images in our build files.
-Perhaps we should start to add these.
-Not in the planning for now, through.
+Yes, but there are a couple of requirements, and only 1 can be added:
+- The image resolution must be Full HD 1080p
+- Scaling must be 100%
+- It must have the default wallpaper of that build as background
+- The screenshot must show off some of the larger changes in this build (for 10147, for example, that was the Edge branding, new browser and new toggles in Action Center)

 **I found some spelling mistakes in the build information, can I create pull requests/tickets for those too?**
 Of course!
 Go wild!
 You can create a new ticket or pull request for anything related to the website.